navgurukul/newton/maths-hi-toh-hai/percentage-questions.md

 ## Practice Questions:

-   Hard questions :
+### Hard questions :

-1. Ron scored 344 marks out of 400 marks and his elder brother Ben scored 582 marks out of 600 marks.
-Who scored percentage is better?
-        Solution:

-        Percentage of marks scored by Ron = (344/400 × 100) %

-                                                = (34400/400) %

-                                                = (344/4) %

-                                                = 86 %

-2. In final exam of class IX there are 50 students 10 % students failed.
+1. In final exam of class IX there are 50 students 10 % students failed.
 How many students passed to class X?

         a.
 55 %